 There you have it in a rather large nutshell.
 Even if you aren’t yet convinced that you’re ready to publish, sign up and you can test out WordPress.com to the max before launching your site to the world.
 (If you are new to WordPress.com, you’re welcome to use my Refer-a-Friend code for a discount on any upgrade plan at signup.*)

 - Get Started: an overview of learning resources WordPress.com offers

 - Learn WordPress.com: The ultimate, always free WordPress tutorial for beginners

-- Blogging for Beginners: a self-paced, year-long course that gives new bloggers access to not only the self-paced course material, but also a private site with a lively community of bloggers and WordPress.com’s Happiness Engineers (Part of an ever-growing list of paid courses)
+- Blogging for Beginners: a self-paced course that gives new bloggers access to not only the course material, but also a private site with a lively community of bloggers and WordPress.com’s Happiness Engineers (Part of an ever-growing list of free courses)

 - Webinars: on just about every topic on blogs and blogging.
 You can join live or watch later

 - Getting Started: my own posts for new site owners

 And instructional videos.
 Here’s a recent one on this very topic!